 The subjects that we teach are intrinsically interesting; we encourage our students to appreciate the authentic core of each subject and to value learning and knowledge for its own sake.
 Our schemes of learning and lessons are designed to be challenging and require our students to grapple with troublesome concepts, making connections, analysing and evaluating.
 In this way, our students are learning the value of hard work, persistence and determination.

-In Key Stage 3 students study: Religious Education; English; Mathematics; Science; Art; Design & Technology (including Woodwork, Graphics, Food Preparation & Nutrition and Textiles); Drama; Geography; History; Information Technology; Music; Spanish; Physical Education; and PSHCE.
+In Years 7 and 8 all students study: Religious Education; English; Mathematics; Science; Art; Design & Technology (including Woodwork, Graphics, and Food Preparation & Nutrition); Drama; Geography; History; Information Technology; Music; Spanish; Physical Education; and PSHCE.

-Students choose from a range of options including: Art; Business Studies; Child Play Learning & Development; Computing; Construction; Design & Technology; Food Preparation & Nutrition; French; Geography; Health & Social Care; History; I-Media; Life Skills (ASDAN); Music; Spanish; Sports Studies; Personal, Social Development (ASDAN) and Physical Education.
+Students choose from a range of options including: Art; Business Studies; Computing; Construction; Design & Technology; Enterprise and Marketing; Food Preparation & Nutrition; French; Geography; Health & Social Care; History; I-Media; Life Skills (ASDAN); Music; Spanish; Sports Studies; Personal, Social Development (ASDAN) and Physical Education.
 We are proud of the diversity of our provision which allows our students to make choices that are both appropriate and ambitious.
 We recognise that our students are with us for a brief five years of their life-long journey in education and, as such, we have deliberately designed a curriculum that supports them in taking their next steps, most notably at Notre Dame Sixth Form College.